 - Branding Session

 Being new to her creative business, Ronelle wanted:

 - to learn how to build her brand and promote it so it connected with her collectors

 - guidance and feedback on her website, to make sure it was clear, easy to use and compelling.

 I gave Ronelle some feedback on her arts grant application for the Regional Arts Development Fund (RADF), and this is when she realised she needed to write about her artwork in a meaningful way.

 Ronelle didn’t feel confident in her writing skills, and she wanted to share her art’s impact, and the environmental message in the clearest way possible.

-Her art presented a unique challenge because it needed to stand out amongst all the other wildlife artists.
+This was a unique challenge because she needed her art to stand out amongst all the other wildlife artists.

 I began by: